mycosys/murdoch-block/README.md

 1. Download the [hosts entries](http://murdoch-block.ash.ms/hosts.txt)
 2. Copy and paste the entries into your hosts file (if you don't know how to do this, ask a friend)

+## Installation (iPad/iPhone)
+No idea.
+If you know how to do this please submit a PR.

 ## Contributing
 Please feel free to contribute any links as a pull request or by creating a new issue.